nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 MediLink Contacts(MLC) is a **desktop app for managing patients and doctors details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, MLC can get your patients management tasks done faster than traditional GUI apps.
+If you can type fast, MLC cang get your patients management tasks done faster than traditional GUI apps.

 ### Table of Contents